thatnealpatel/cli-stonks/README.md

 Of course, you may need to adjust the terminal color codes for your own system and emulator.
 I use rxvt-unicode, so mine are set accordingly.

 In addition, if you use a broker other than TD Ameritrade, you'll likely find no use in this module.
 I would like to automate the the 90-day refresh token intervals.
 Currently, those are handled manually when the system notifies me of repeated failures to get a new `access_token`.
+This is primarily due to the layers of Auth I have behind my own account such as 2FA.

 `cloud/` contains the code for the cloud function I set up in Google Cloud Platform.
 In turn, this function is linked to a BigQuery Table.
 Much of the cloud functionality is in its infancy at the moment.
 I intend to put the risk-free rate scraping into its own table as well and automate it via a cloud function.